Magnetic Resonance Imaging (1st Discipline) Program

 OSAP Eligible: Yes

-Program Length: 5 semesters across 2 years (full-time)
+Program Length: 2 years (Full-time)

-Program Delivery: Hybrid (In-Person with online components)
+Program Delivery: Hybrid

-Start Date: January 2024
+Start Date: September 2025

 Michener is now accepting international applicants to all full-time programs.
 Please visit our International Applicants page for more details.